Undergraduate Courses 2014

 - Exciting careers in computer forensics analysis, computer security, network or system administration, or data analysis

 We are proud of our academic staff's high quality teaching standards and approachability.
 Informal staff-student relationships are excellent.
-If you decide to study with the School, you will be joining a relaxed and friendly department in which staff are committed not only to their students’ welfare but also to ensuring that courses are continually developed to meet the needs of employers.
+If you decide to study with the School of Computing and Mathematical Sciences you will be joining a relaxed and friendly community in which staff are committed not only to their students’ welfare but also to ensuring that courses are continually developed to meet the needs of employers.

 Over the last few decades, information technology has transformed the way in which commerce and industry operate, but it has also provided criminals with a new way of committing crime, either against the computer itself or the information it holds.
 Computer forensics has been developed in response to this relatively new phenomenon, and major organisations are now reliant on computer forensics professionals to protect their sophisticated computing systems.

-Using our state-of-the-art computing facilities, including a dedicated lab with FTK and EnCase software, this course provides you with the technical, analytical and evaluative skills to be able to carry out computer crime investigations within organisations, law enforcement and national security.
+Using our state-of-the-art computing facilities, including a dedicated lab with FTK and EnCase software, and with teaching and staff support that have been commended by the Quality Assurance Agency, this course provides you with the technical, analytical and evaluative skills to be able to carry out computer crime investigations within organisations, law enforcement and national security.

 Our strong links with local and national organisations mean that you will have plenty of options when you come to choose your third year work placement.